The Government Procurement Review: Greece

 With regard to subcontracting, it is expressly provided that the contracting entity shall ask the bidder to state in its bid the part of the contract that it intends to assign to third parties in the form of subcontracting, as well as the subcontractors it proposes.

-Awarding a contract in the form of sections and limiting the sections for which a bid may be submitted or a contract may be awarded are both permissible.
-Contracting authorities shall specify on the contract notice or the invitation to confirm interest whether the bids are submitted for one, more or all sections.
-Contracting authorities may also limit the number of sections that can be awarded to one bidder, even if the bids may be submitted for many or all of the sections, on condition that the maximum number of sections per bidder is specified in the contract notice or the invitation to confirm interest.
+Awarding a contract in the form of sections and limiting the sections for which a bid may be submitted or a contract may be awarded are both permitted.
+Contracting authorities must specify on the contract notice or the invitation to confirm interest whether the bids are submitted for one, more or all sections.
+Contracting authorities may also limit the number of sections that can be awarded to one bidder, even if the bids may be submitted for many or all the sections, on condition that the maximum number of sections per bidder is specified in the contract notice or the invitation to confirm interest.

 The bidding process